Otis Anderson Jr.

-Otis Lee Anderson Jr. (November 12, 1998November 29, 2021) was an American football running back in the National Football League (NFL).
-He played college football at UCF and entered the NFL as an undrafted free agent in 2021.
+Otis Lee Anderson Jr. (November 12, 1998 – November 29, 2021) was an American professional football running back in the National Football League (NFL).
+He played college football for the UCF Knights, receiving first-team all-AAC honors in 2019, and entered the NFL as an undrafted free agent in 2021.
 Not signed to a roster spot ahead of the 2021 season, Anderson received national attention after he was shot and killed by his father the same year.

 College career

 Anderson attended University Christian School in Jacksonville, Florida and the University of Central Florida (UCF), where he played college football for the Knights.
-Regarded as a utility player, he was utilized as a running back, wide receiver, and return specialist.
-He’s second all-time at UCF with yards per carry.
+Regarded as a utility player, he was utilized as a slotback, running back, wide receiver, and return specialist.
+He is second all-time at UCF in yards per carry.
 He ranks ninth of all-time at UCF with 2,182 career rushing yards.
 His 3,708 all-purpose yards rank eighth all-time at UCF.
-He also has 27 total touchdowns; he ranks eighth in the record books.
+He also has 27 total touchdowns, which ranks eighth in school history.

 Professional career

-After not being selected in the 2021 NFL Draft, Anderson signed with the Los Angeles Rams as an undrafted free agent.
+After not being selected in the 2021 NFL draft, Anderson signed with the Los Angeles Rams as an undrafted free agent.
 The Rams cut him following training camp.
 He signed to the team's practice squad on September 1, 2021, and was released on September 20.

 Death

-Anderson was shot and killed by his father, Otis Lee Anderson Sr., in a domestic disturbance on November 29, 2021.
+Anderson was shot and killed by his father, Otis Lee Anderson Sr., in a domestic disturbance over an alleged dog bite on November 29, 2021.
+His father pleaded guilty to manslaughter and attempted manslaughter in November 2023 and was sentenced to 12 and half years in a state prison.